rferrando/metrics-app/README.md

   - `GET /metrics_aggregations/by_hour`: Fetch aggregated metrics y hour.
   - `GET /metrics_aggregations/by_day`: Fetch aggregated metrics by day.
 - Documenting the endpoints with OpenAPI Specification by using gem `rswag`.
 This tool integrates Swagger with Rails, allowing you to generate and maintain your API documentation efficiently.
 After running rails server the URL http://localhost:3000/api-docs behold the Swagger UI documentation of all endpoints.
 - **Data Aggregation**: In the case of our application, the aggregation functions are static (based on the timestamp), so to efficiently compute the averages per minute/hour/day we use an approach based on a cache at database level, with incremental behavior, by not re-computing the partitions (name, period, timestamp) that have not changed.
 - Applying **Service-Repository pattern** to have  more flexible, maintenable and testable application
 - To centralize **error handling** in the Rails application, the app delegates on ApplicationController to handle errors and send a JSON with the message errors.Also a custom exception has been defined to handle 4XX errors during controllers validation.
+- Testing: only tested the classes with more complex logic (Metrics::Aggregate Service and MetricsAggregationsController)

 ## Data Model Design